-\textbf{Large-Scale Fault-Tolerant Distributed Quantum computer: } Kim et al.~\cite{Kim2024MQDQC} address the challenges of fault tolerance in million-qubit-scale quantum computers distributed across multiple dilution refrigerators.
+\textbf{Large-Scale Fault-Tolerant Distributed Quantum Computer: } Kim et al.~\cite{Kim2024MQDQC} address the challenges of fault tolerance in million-qubit-scale quantum computers distributed across multiple dilution refrigerators.
 Their work focuses on implementing fault-tolerant quantum computation using surface codes with lattice surgery, with an emphasis on minimizing logical error rates in large-scale distributed systems.
-In contrast, our approach tackles the complementary challenge of providing efficient quantum communication between quantum nodes through a dedicated Quantum Network Processing Unit (QNPU).
-Kim et al.'s fault-tolerant techniques could be integrated with our QNPU-based communication stack to construct a scalable distributed quantum system that is both fault-tolerant and communication-efficient.
+In comparison, our approach tackles the complementary challenge of providing efficient quantum communication between quantum nodes through a dedicated Quantum Network Processing Unit (QNPU).
+Their proposed fault-tolerant techniques could be integrated with our QNPU-based communication stack to construct a scalable distributed quantum system that is both fault-tolerant and communication-efficient.